5 Tips to Keep Your AC Healthy Between Check-Ups

 Have Your R-22 Level Checked Every Year

-Your technician may check your R-22 level when he or she does your annual maintenance, but be sure to ask, just in case.
+Your technician may check your R-22 level when they do your annual maintenance, but be sure to ask, just in case.
 Your air conditioner is a closed system, meaning that the R-22 gets recycled, and the level should stay pretty constant.
 A lower than normal level is a sign of a leak, and you’ll want to catch it before it becomes a real problem.

-If you run an air conditioner with an R-22 leak that goes unnoticed, it’s likely to get worse over time and could ultimately end with running your system with no R-22, which leads to overheating and can destroy your compressor.
-That’s a much more costly fix than repairing an R-22 leak, so be sure to get it checked once a year.
+Do you have an air conditioner with an R-22 leak that has gone unnoticed?
+It’s likely to get worse over time.
+It could ultimately end with running your system with no R-22.
+This leads to overheating and can destroy your compressor.
+That’s a much more costly fix than repairing an R-22 leak.
+Be sure to get it checked once a year.

 If you haven’t done it already, call Byrd Heating and Air Conditioning today at 912-373-8447 to schedule your AC check-up.